cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 Here is an example of clear, respectful, and succinct communication:

 <blockquote>
-I understand your costs are rising, but our budget can't accommodate that increase.
+<q>I understand your costs are rising, but our budget can't accommodate that increase.
-Let's look for an option that works for both of us.
+Let's look for an option that works for both of us.</q>
 </blockquote>

 The above is much better than the following, aggressive response:

 <blockquote>
-That prices is unreasonable.
+<q>That prices is unreasonable.
-If you can't do better, we'll take our business elsewhere.
+If you can't do better, we'll take our business elsewhere.</q>
 </blockquote>

 Or even this passive response, which sacrifices the library's interests:

 <blockquote>
-Okay, if that's the new price, I guess we'll find a way to make it work.
+<q>Okay, if that's the new price, I guess we'll find a way to make it work.</q>
 </blockquote>

 ## Stereotypes